-Yield: 6 twix sugar cookies // Total Time: 30 min. // Disclaimer: This post includes affiliate links.
+Yield: 8 twix cookies // Total Time: 1 hr.
+15 min. // Disclaimer: This post includes affiliate links.

 Melt-in-your-mouth brown sugar cookies topped with salted caramel sauce and chocolate.

-- Cookies continue baking after they have been taken out of the oven.
-The cookies may look a little underdone at 10 minutes, but it’s important to take them out to keep them nice and soft.
+Cookies continue baking after they have been taken out of the oven.
+Once the edges turn slightly golden brown, the cookies are ready to come out.
 Let the cookies rest on the baking sheet for an additional 5 minutes before transferring them to a wire rack to cool.

 All purpose flour: for structure and chewiness.